 The simplicity of the tricolor design allows for easy recognition and reproduction, contributing to its enduring popularity as a national symbol.

-Usage and Significance of the Hungarian Flag
+Usage and significance of the Hungarian flag

 The Hungarian flag plays a central role in national life and is a source of great pride for Hungarians.
 It is prominently displayed on government buildings, schools, and during official ceremonies and national holidays.
 Key occasions for flag display include: